rahul-thatipamula-19/spring-notes/day9.md

 The spring framework will call the setter methods when the values are passed as properties. for map data types the values are passed as decribed in the image
 ![[Pasted image 20250220171409.png]]
-injection of types can be of 4 into the objecs
+injection of types can be of 4 into the objects.
 ![[Pasted image 20250220171556.png]]